docopt/docopt.php/README.rst

     Breaking changes:

     - Meaning of ``[options]`` shortcut slightly changed.
-Previously it ment *"any known option"*.
+Previously it meant *"any known option"*.
 Now it means *"any option not in usage-pattern"*.
-This avoids the situation when an option is allowed to be repeated unintentionaly.
+This avoids the situation when an option is allowed to be repeated unintentionally.

     - ``argv`` is ``None`` by default, not ``sys.argv[1:]``.
       This allows ``docopt`` to always use the *latest* ``sys.argv``,